TheRenegadeCoder/sample-programs/README.md

 However, in the interest of growing this collection, I removed the pull request merge article requirement.
 As a result, not every code snippet in the repository has an associated article, yet.

-Of course, I'm adding articles every day, and I'm tracking my article progress under the issues tab.
+Of course, we're adding articles every day, and we're tracking our article progress under the issues tab.
-Feel free to request your favorites from there, and I'll try to move them up the queue.
+Feel free to request your favorites from there, and we'll try to move them up the queue.
+If you can't wait, consider writing the article yourself.
+Potential authors can find directions in the [contributing doc][6].

 At any rate, if articles sound interesting, here are a few to get you started: